Prospect of a coronavirus vaccine unites anti-vaxxers, conspiracy theorists and hippie moms in Germany

 Grams said she is concerned how the movement appears to have expanded in just the past few months.

 “The movement is getting far more political influence,” she said.
 It’s no longer just 2 to 4 percent of the population against vaccines, she added.
 “It’s far more people.
-The situation is much more intense than if it was just the anti-vaxx movement spreading disinformation about a coronavirus vaccine.”
+The situation is much more intense than if it was just the anti-vax movement spreading disinformation about a coronavirus vaccine.”

 The government needs to build support for a coronavirus vaccine even before one exists, she added, so people wary of a hastily developed medical intervention don’t turn to conspiracy theorists or hardcore anti-vaxxers to fill the knowledge gap.

-In an interview at Steiner House, Christoph Hueck, a Waldorf educator who has spoken at anti-shutdown demonstrations, said he sees a chance to get his message out and doesn’t mind who is in the audience as long as he speaks his “truth.”
+Christoph Hueck, a Waldorf educator who has spoken at shutdown protests, said he sees a chance to get his message out and doesn’t mind who is in the audience as long as he speaks his “truth.”

 “The only thing is to make my point of view as clear as possible,” he said.
 “As spread out as possible.
 I don’t feel like I’m a conspiracy theorist.”